Cymbidium madidum

-Cymbidium madidum, commonly known as the giant boat-lip orchid, is a plant in the orchid family and is endemic to north-eastern Australia.
+Cymbidium madidum, commonly known as giant boat-lip orchid, is a plant in the orchid family and is endemic to north-eastern Australia.
 It is a clump-forming epiphyte or lithophyte with crowded pseudobulbs, each with between four and eight flat, strap-shaped, thin leaves and up to seventy olive green flowers with the sepals and petals curving forwards.
 It is found in moist habitats in eastern Queensland and north-eastern New South Wales.

 Description

 Cymbidium madidum is an epiphytic or lithophytic, clump-forming herb with crowded, oval, slightly flattened, green pseudobulbs 120-250 mm and 40-60 mm wide.
 Each pseudobulb has between four and eight thin, strap-like, flexible leaves 300-900 mm and 30-40 mm wide.
 Between ten and seventy olive green to brownish green flowers, 22-35 mm long and 20-30 mm wide are borne on an arching flowering stem 200-600 mm long.
 The sepals and petals curve forward rather than spread widely, the sepals 12-15 mm long and 5-6 mm wide, the petals 10-13 mm long and 4-5 mm wide.
 The labellum is 12-15 mm long and 5-6 mm wide with three lobes.
 The side lobes are erect and the middle lobe is yellowish and has a shiny ridge along its midline.
 Flowering occurs between August and February.